ntlinh16/cloudal/examples/experiment/antidotedb/README.md

 The flow of the experiment follows the flowchart [here](https://github.com/ntlinh16/cloudal#an-experiment-flow-with-cloudal).

+The `create_combs_queue()` function creates a list of combinations from the given parameters in the _exp_setting_fmke_antidotedb_ file which is described more in detail later.

-The `setup_env` function  (1) makes a resevation for the infrastructure; (2) deploys a Kubernetes cluster to managed all required services of this experiment which will be deployed by using containers; (3) creates a list of combinations from the given parameters.
+The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) deploys a Kubernetes cluster to managed all services of this experiment (which are deployed by using containers).

-The `run_workflow` function to perform the experiment is described detail in the following figure.
+The `run_workflow()` function performs 6 steps of a run of this experiment scenario which described detail in the following figure.
+With a successful run, a directory of result will be created.

 <p align="center">
     <br>